Click here for the home page

 Finally, Vespasian was known for a dry sense of humor.
 One of his new taxes was on the public urinals, since urine was used for fulling cloth.
 When Titus complained about the new tax, Vespasian handed him a coin which came from the first day's proceeds, and asked, "Does it smell bad?"
 Titus admitted that it did not, and Vespasian replied, "Yet it comes from urine."
 His last words recalled the belief that emperors became gods when they died: "Dear me!
 I think I am turning into a god."

 Domitian's greatest desire was to become a conquering hero.
-On the frontier he rounded off the angle between the Rhine and Danube Rivers in 83, allowing him to give himself the title Germanicus.
-In 85 Dacia rose again as a formidable power, and its king, Decebalus, crossed the Danube and slew the governor of Moesia.
+He spent much of his reign outside of Rome, wandering in the provinces bordering on the Rhine and Danube Rivers, looking for an excuse to make war on the barbarians.
+For that reason, in 83 he annexed the rest of the land between the Rhine and Danube; this shortened the frontier and allowed him to give himself the title Germanicus.
+Then in 85 he got the opportunity he had been seeking.
+The kingdom of Dacia, in modern-day Romania, revived itself (see Chapter 3, footnote #50); its king, Decebalus, made it a formidable power, crossed the Danube and slew the governor of Moesia.
 Domitian marched to the front, but had to return to Rome the following year.
 After he left, the army suffered a bad defeat before it prevailed against the Dacians in 88.
 Then the upper Danube became a trouble spot as two German tribes (the Marcomanni and Quadi) and a Sarmatian tribe (the Iazygians) probed the Empire's defenses.
 Domitian won in the end, as in Dacia, but these troubles were a warning of the crises the Germans would cause in the next century.

 Top of the page